A theoretical view of the T-web statistical description of the cosmic web: T-web classification of the cosmic web

 and $P(k,z)$ is the matter density power spectrum.
-We denote the linear variance $\sigma_0^2$ when using the linear power spectrum, which is computed using the Boltzmann code {\sc Camb} \citep{Lewis_1999}, and $\sigma_\text{NL}^2$ the non-linear variance (for instance measured in the simulation).
+We denote the linear variance $\sigma_0^2$ when using the linear power spectrum, which is computed using the Boltzmann code {\sc Camb} \citep{Lewis_1999}, and $\sigma_\text{NL}^2$ the non-linear variance (e.g. measured in the simulation or predicted with emulators for example).